Louuke/McReverse/README.md

 # MCReverse
- Reverse engineered implementation of the McDonald's Android api in Java
+ Reverse engineered implementation of the **german** McDonald's Android API in Java

+### Used by McCoupon
+Please feel free to check out and use my website **[McCoupon.deals](https://www.mccoupon.deals)** the next time you visit McDonald's to get access to basically unlimited amounts of coupons without using the app :)

 ### Gradle
 ```java